-Reading older newspaper etiquette columns isn’t just an interesting look at life in an earlier time.
+Reading older etiquette columns in newspaper archives isn’t just an interesting look at life in an earlier time.
 It also helps us to better understand everything from naming conventions to why our ancestors acted in a specific manner.

 Etiquette for the Genealogist

 One thing I’m interested in learning: in what ways did etiquette influence how our female ancestors were listed in records and documents?
 This 1973 newspaper column is a good example.
 The first question has to do with the wording of a death notice.
 The writer is confused why the first wife of the deceased is mentioned since she had died three decades prior and the couple had no children.
 The etiquette writer, Louise David, answers that she also finds that mention of the previous wife unusual.

 As a genealogist, I would want that information to provide me with clues to my family member’s life.
 But this answer serves as a good reminder that we don’t know who wrote an ancestor’s obituary, and so we cannot be certain how complete it is due to their own preferences or even the “etiquette” of the time.

 The second letter writer in this column asks about using the term “Jr.” after his name, and the response is: because his name is not exactly the same as the father (the middle names are different) that he cannot use the term “Jr.” after his name.